ShemaHakidu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod --reference= olleh hello: sets the mode of the file hello the same as olleh’s mode. chmod -R a+x */: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my__dir: creates a directory called my_dir with permissions 751 in the working directory
+chmod --reference= olleh hello: sets the mode of the file hello the same as olleh’s mode. chmod -R a+x */: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my__dir: creates a directory called my_dir with permissions 751 in the working directory chown :school hello: changes the group owner to school for the file hello